-◘ Fig. I-52 Relationships between vegetation, soil, and relief in the forest steppe (modified after Walter 1990): 1 deep poorly drained black soil with meadow steppe.
-2 degraded black earth and 3 dark grey forest soils (both well drained); 4 permeable sandy-loamy forest soils; 5 light grey forest soils; 6 solonez on level terraces or around drainless depressions with sodic enrichment; 7 fluvio-glacial sands; 8 moraine deposits or loess-like loams; 9 preglacial strata; 10 alluvium in river valleys.
-I Oak woodland on well-drained elevations or slopes; II Floodplain woodland (oaks et al.); III pine woods on poor sands with Sphagnum marsh in wet depressions; IV pine-oak woods on loamy soils; V aspen groves in small depressions (pods) where water stands in spring and slowly percolates (soils depleted in central part); Va desgl. but willow scrub; VI ravine-oak woods, with steppe scrub at upper margin.
+◘ Fig. I-52 Relationships between vegetation, soil, and relief in the forest steppe (modified after Walter 1990): 1 deep poorly drained chernosem (black earth) with meadow steppe.
+2 degraded chernosem and 3 dark grey forest soils (both well drained); 4 permeable sandy-loamy forest soils; 5 light grey forest soils; 6 solonez on level terraces or around drainless depressions with sodic enrichment; 7 fluvio-glacial sands; 8 moraine deposits or loess-like loams; 9 preglacial strata; 10 alluvium in river valleys.
+I oak woodland on well-drained elevations or slopes; II floodplain woodland (oaks et al.); III pine woods on poor sands with Sphagnum marsh in wet depressions; IV pine-oak woods on loamy soils; V aspen groves in small depressions (pods) where water stands in spring and slowly percolates (soils depleted in central part); Va the same but willow scrub; VI ravine-oak woods, with steppe scrub at upper margin.

-Climatically, one can easily distinguish the forest zone, the forest-steppe zone and the steppe zone in E-Europe.
+Climatically, one can easily distinguish the forest zone, the forest-steppe zone and the steppe zone in E Europe (Breckle 2021).
 The climate diagrams of the forest zone do not show a drought period, whereas those of the steppe zone always show a drought period.
-The diagrams of the forest-steppe zone lack a drought period, but in contrast to the forest zone, a dry period can be represented (► Fig. K-1).
+The diagrams of the forest-steppe zone lack a drought period, but in contrast to the forest zone, a dry period can be recognised (► Fig. K-1).

 ◘ Fig. I-53 Steppe and scrub/forest plot mosaic in Dobruja (Romania).
 Some grazing by goats and sheep keeps larger parts open as steppes and species-rich dry grasslands.
-The bushes continue to grow outwards only slowly, regeneration is hardly given even without grazing (Photo: Breckle).
+The bushes continue to grow outwards only slowly, regeneration is hardly given even without grazing (photo: Breckle).

 The boundary between forest and steppe shifted in the postglacial period.
-In the soil under today's forest stands one can see crotovines (► Fig. K-4), which are the former burrows of steppe rodents (sparrow = Spermophilus) that never inhabit forests.
-Therefore, it must be assumed that the forest was in the process of advancing in the period before human colonization of the forest-steppe, because the climate became somewhat wetter after a warm optimum.
+In the soil under today's forest stands one can see Krotovines (► Fig. K-4), which are the former burrows of steppe rodents (ground squirrel = Spermophilus) that never inhabit forests.
+Therefore, it must be assumed that the forest was in the process of advancing in the period before human colonization of the forest-steppe, because the climate became somewhat wetter after a warm optimum in the post-glacial.
 However, due to the strong interventions of man, boundary shifts in the subsequent period can no longer be determined.

 The reason for the replacement of the forest zone in the continental area by the steppe zone is the water factor.
 In the forest-steppe the entire water turnover takes place almost only in the upper 2 m of the soil; a sinking of water to the deep groundwater does not take place.
 The oak forest consumes all water; the soil always remains dry at greater depths.
 This is the case on flat surfaces.
-On southern slopes with runoff and high evaporation, the water content of the soil is no longer sufficient for forest, and steppe sets in.
-In August and September the grass steppe burns out, because even for it the water supply is not sufficient to cover its transpiration.
+On S slopes with runoff and high evaporation, the water content of the soil is no longer sufficient for forest, and steppe sets in.
+In August and September, the grass steppe dries out, because even for it the water supply is not sufficient to cover its transpiration.
 However, this does not cause any damage to the grass plants, but it does to the trees when the leaves dry out prematurely or entire branches die.

-In a southeasterly direction, precipitation decreases and temperatures increase in the forest-steppe.
-Accordingly, the forest plots become more and more sparse and retreat to the northern slopes, until finally, at the southern border of the forest-steppe, only an oak-sloe scrub (Prunus spinosa) remains in ravines.
+In a SE direction, precipitation decreases and temperatures increase in the forest-steppe.
+Accordingly, the forest plots become more and more sparse and retreat to the N slopes, until finally, at the S border of the forest-steppe, only oak and sloe scrub (Prunus spinosa) remains in ravines.